 Failing that, search online and look out for someone who can write or talk about their area of expertise.
 Do they keep a regular blog?
 Have they written books on the subject?
 Do they talk at conferences?
 Or teach what they know?
 These are good signs they will be able to explain things clearly.

 Once you've found your person, you should talk to them about their experiences and explain your business to them.
 If they seem switched on and have a few good references then agree a fee for the work.
 The amount will vary depending on the size of your site or section of site of it but this shouldn't be something that is charged by the hour/day or they are incentivised to drag things out.
+If they've done this a lot before they may well have a fixed price for the service, which is a sign they know what they're doing.

 When the audit is complete they should be able to supply some kind of report (it doesn’t have to be long, look for actionable content).
 It’s also a good idea to get them to present this to you in a session where you can ask plenty of questions and get the most out of their knowledge.